Founder of Blo Blow Dry Bar

 In 2011, Brooks represented Canada at the G20 Young Entrepreneurs Summit in Nice, France, and again as one of 15 delegates at the Mexico City G20 (Y.E.S) in June 2012.
 Brooks made Profit’s Top 30 Entrepreneurs for their Fab 30 list.
 She has been featured and profiled in Fashion, National Post, CTV, and The Globe and Mail.

-The New Millenials: Taking Responsibility for How We See the World
+The New Millennials: Taking Responsibility for How We See the World

-Many people describe today’s under 35’s as entitled — a reputation that Brooks thinks the new Millenials can smash.
+Many people describe today’s under 35’s as entitled—a reputation that Brooks thinks the new Millennials can smash.
 There are more young people in the world today than ever before, and Brooks believes that therein lies an opportunity for magnanimous change.
 It’s a sort of new-school Noah’s Ark.
 With a keep-it-real attitude, Brooks shares the lessons she learned through epic failures, wondrous successes, brutal relationships and the magic of strangers.
 This talk offers thoughtful insights on self-activation, carving out your place in the world and navigating your values.

 The Culture of Your Brand: How to Create a Business with Legs and Longevity